lawrennd/snippets/_information-game/includes/emergent-observables.md

 \notes{For quadratic observables in a Gaussian state (as derived in the Jaynesian formulation), these properties coincide.
 This is because the expectation values $\mathrm{tr}(\rho H_i)$ and $\mathrm{tr}(\rho H_j)$ are zero for centered quadratic observables in a symmetric Gaussian state.}

-\notes{The system maintains both properties to ensure a consistent internal representation. ¿This is crucial for the emergence of a well-defined information geometry.?}
+\notes{The system maintains both properties to ensure a consistent internal representation.
+The preservation of both orthogonality and uncorrelatedness is essential for the emergence of a well-defined information geometry because it ensures that the system's internal representation remains stable and unambiguous as new observables emerge.}

 This yields a Gram–Schmidt-like procedure within the information geometry: new directions are orthogonalised with respect to the current active basis, and constrained to lie in the space spanned by gradient responses.